spellshape/cli/docs/versioned_docs/version-v0.25.2/kb/10-band.md

 ## Update version

-The output of the `ignite scaffold band coinRates --module consuming` command prompts you to update the `keys.go` file.
+The output of the `spellshape scaffold band coinRates --module consuming` command prompts you to update the `keys.go` file.

 In the `x/consuming/types/keys.go` file, update the `Version` variable in the `const` block to the required version that the IBC module supports: